|

 taking the entire flow of the Owens River.
 (Natural Soda Prod.
 Co. v.

 City of L.A.
 (1943) 23 Cal.2d 193.)
+The city's rapid expansion soon strained

 this new supply, too, and prompted a search for water from other